casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 -------------
 In this tutorial will go over building a simple spectrometer using CASPER DSP and hardware yellow blocks for RFSoC.

 This tutorial assumes that the casper-ite is familiar wth the :doc:`RFDC Interface <./tut_rfdc>` tutorial.
 This also assumes that the CASPER development environment is setup for RFSoC as described in the :doc:`Getting Started <./tut_getting_started>` tutorial.
-A brief walkthourgh of example of the spectrometer design, software control of the spectrometer will be given in this tutorial.
-However, it is also benefiical to become learn how to interact with the FPGA using ``casperfpga`` as demonstrated in the :doc:`simulink platform introduction <./tut_platform>`.
+A brief walkthrough of example of the spectrometer design, software control of the spectrometer will be given in this tutorial.
+However, it is also beneficial to become learn how to interact with the FPGA using ``casperfpga`` as demonstrated in the :doc:`simulink platform introduction <./tut_platform>`.

-A spectrometer is an analysis filterbank that takes for its input a time domain singal and transforms it to a frequency domain representation.
+A spectrometer is an analysis filter bank that takes for its input a time domain signal and transforms it to a frequency domain representation.
 In digital systems, this is typically achieved by utilising the FFT (Fast Fourier Transform) algorithm.
 However, with a modest increase in compute, better spectral bin performance can be improved by using a Polyphase Filter Bank (PFB) based approach.

 When designing a spectrometer for astronomical applications, it is important to consider the target science case.
 For example, pulsar timing searches typically require a spectrometer that can dump spectra on short timescales.
 This allows the rate of change of the spectral content to be finely observed.
-In contrast, a deep field HI survey will accumulate multiple spectra to increase the signal to noise ratio above a detecable threshold.
+In contrast, a deep field HI survey will accumulate multiple spectra to increase the signal to noise ratio above a detectable threshold.
 It is important to note that “bigger isn't always better” here; the higher your spectral and time resolution are, the more data your computer (and scientist on the other end) will have to deal with.
 For now however, we skip the target science case and rather look to more familiarize ourselves with an example spectrometer design.

 Setup
 -----